We meet early (at 8 am) in central London where our driver will take us the the West Country.

 We drive Berkeley Castle, first built in the late 12th century and tour the magnificent castle and grounds.

-After lunch at the Castle we head to the 12th century Tewkesbury Abbey.
+Afterwards, we head to the 12th century Tewkesbury Abbey.

 We take a guided tour of this former Benedictine Abbey where more than fifteen major nobles of the Wars of the Roses are buried.
 It was also the site of a battle - inside the Abbey itself!